zoe9078/website-2.0/exampleSite/content/english/about.md

 ---
-title: "ABOUT ME"
+title: "ABOUT"
-description: "Learn about me!"
+#description: "Learn about me!"
 bg_image: "images/feature-bg.jpg"
 layout: "about"
 draft: false